Samuel12209/Samuel12209/README.md

 ## 🌱 Goals

-- Learn advanced data structures and algorithms
+- Learn data structures and algorithms
-- Build a full-stack web application from scratch
+- Build a full web application from scratch
 - Contribute to more open-source projects
 - Get a computer science degree